ruoccofabrizio/azure-search-video-knowledge-mining/README.md

 The Azure portal displays a pane that allows you to easily provide parameter values.
 The parameters are pre-filled with the default values from the template.

+Once the deployment is completed, start processing your videos dropping them in the "video-knowledge-mining-drop" container in the "storage account" in your "Resource Group".
+To navigate the Web Ui, check the "App Service" resource in your "Resource Group".

 # Available insights in Azure Video Analytics for Media

 ## Video insights